Ministry of Health Singapore. All Rights Reserved.

 Headaches, Nosebleeds and Other Symptoms

-Other signs and symptoms include frequent headaches or nosebleeds, blood-stained sputum or unexplained weight loss.
+Other signs and symptoms of nasopharyngeal cancer (nose cancer) include frequent headaches or nosebleeds, blood-stained sputum or unexplained weight loss.

 Change in Hearing

 In some cases, people experience a change in hearing.
 These hearing changes may present as a sudden loss of hearing, ringing in the ear or a feeling of blockage.

 If these symptoms appear and do not heal or go away with time or treatment, you should consider seeking advice from an ENT specialist.